stedwick/codecov-mcp/README.md

 A Codecov Model Context Protocol server in TypeScript.

 - Tools for finding where your codebase is lacking tests.
-- Prompts for suggesting which tests to write, and then writing them.
+- Prompts for suggesting which tests to write.

 ## Features